LGBT+

 Learn more about the NHS Rainbow Badge and make your pledge here.

-When is the next LGBT+ Staff Network?
+When is the next LGBT+ Staff Network session?

 Network Chair

-Martin Jared-Davis Martin Jared-Davis: “Hello, I am Martin Jared-Davis and I work as a Senior Assistant Technical Officer in Histopathology.
+“Hello, I am Martin Jared-Davis and I work as a Senior Assistant Technical Officer in Histopathology.
 I joined the Trust back in 2016 and have always been committed to improving Equality, Diversity and inclusion within the Trust.
 I am delighted to be the Chair of our LGBT+ Network and that we, as a trust, have been able to move forward with all these networks, in spite of the Covid pandemic.

 “The LGBT+ community is a large and complex group with many issues facing them and they can face discrimination from many areas in life.
 The Covid pandemic has helped highlight some of these.